esp32m/website/docs/reference/devices.md

 - port available source code yourself (should be not too difficult);
 - write driver from scratch using device datasheet.

-It may be possble to integrate Arduino-based device drivers by adding esp32m-arduino bridge to the ESP32 Manager.
-There's conceptual understanting of how to make it possible, but we need to see if there's any demand.
+It may be possible to integrate Arduino-based device drivers by adding esp32m-arduino bridge to the ESP32 Manager.
+There's conceptual understanding of how to make it possible, but we need to see if there's any demand.

 ## Relay